zsa/reactor/README.md

 - Take JSON input
 - Generate a .c template file based on the JSON and the liquid template.
 Name it something unique
 - Create a hex file by compiling that c file.
 Name it something unique too
-- read .hex file and return it
+- Read .hex file and return it

 # Local development

-You can run the tests with `be guard` - which will watch for changes in ruby files and run whenever they do
+You can run the tests with `be guard` - which will watch for changes in ruby files and run whenever they do.

+Testing is done in ruby 2.2.2

 ## Updating the firmware